WASP-SYSTEMS/crs_exercise/README.md

 ## Task

 Your task is to implement a simple CRS consisting of one LLM tool-calling agent.
+To make things easier all the challenge project interaction is already implemented under `/project` (see `minimal_crs.py` for details).

-This agent should be able to fix the vulnerability in the given challenge project.
+Your agent is only supposed to patch the vulnerability under the assumption that the vulnerability was already found.

 ## Requirements